cr-insane/JellyfinSpotifyFavorites/README.md

 I created this little python script, to fetch all songs from a specified Playlist from Spotify and then favoriting the songs found in Jellyfin.

+# Configuration
+Just set the Values in the .env file and you are good to got